In this article:

 How to Make Your Own Electrolyte Energy Drink at Home

-Here are two recipes for making homemade electrolyte drinks.
+Here are two recipes for electrolyte drinks that you can easily concoct in your kitchen.

 1. Ginger Electrolyte Drink